 What does this mean for your organization?
 We’ll tell you.
 Event information relating to incidents, such as phishing attacks and other network-based threats are automatically synced to inform the risk status of any individual device.
 This connection between management and security is critical to taking real-time action to protect your environment.

-Another example leverages the advanced reporting options found in Jamf endpoint security solutions to stream rich telemetry data to your preferred SIEM solution, like Azure Sentinel or Splunk, providing MacAdmins a single pane of glass view into the health of their Apple endpoints while further extending the capability to transform data using visualizations for added depth and granularity.
+Another example leverages the advanced reporting options found in Jamf endpoint security solutions to automatically stream rich telemetry data to your preferred SIEM solution, like Azure Sentinel or Splunk, providing MacAdmins a single pane of glass view into the health of their Apple endpoints while further extending the capability to transform data using visualizations for added depth and granularity.

-Purpose-built for Apple
+Endpoint protection purpose-built for Apple